-The Pivot panel is designed to operate in most applications (simplex or duplex) with 3 normally-open float switches.
+The Pivot Pro Panel is designed to operate in most applications (simplex or duplex) with 3 normally-open float switches.
 See warning below before installing 4 floats into a duplex application.
-Pro Tip: Mark float switches with unique identifiers on both ends of the cable to assist in proper installation and wiring.
+Mark float switches with unique identifiers on both ends of the cable to assist in proper installation and wiring.